 Complete your housing application.
 Remember: All students are required to live on campus for four (4) consecutive semesters, unless you qualify for an exemption.

 Review and accept any financial aid and/or scholarship awards.

 Schedule an appointment with your Advisor.
 You can discover who your advisor is once you log in to the application portal.

 Register for Orientation.
 All new students are required to attend an Orientation session.
 Orientation dates will be set in Spring, 2023.

-Register for fall SATs and ACTs and remember to include Fairmont State’s code (our SAT code is 5211; our ACT code is 4520) on your registration forms--that way we’ll automatically receive your scores.
+Register for fall SATs and/or ACTs and remember to include Fairmont State’s code (our SAT code is 5211; our ACT code is 4520) on your registration forms--that way we’ll automatically receive your scores.
 (If you already took the SAT last spring, this is a good chance to raise your score.)
 Don’t forget to study!

 Meet with your high school college counselor to make sure you’re on track to graduate and that your classes meet our admission requirements.
 If you’re able, take AP or honors classes—colleges like to see seniors continue to challenge themselves.

 Use your holiday break to tie up any loose application details.